Kylewuzhere/todo-later-client/README.md

 # todo-later-client

-Hey there!
 Welcome to Todo-Later Client, my personal React project.
 This application is designed to help you manage your todos effortlessly.
 As a client-side app, it communicates with the server-side app, [Todo-Later-Server](https://github.com/Kylewuzhere/todo-later-server), via API.
 Before we dive in, I'd like to mention that user authentication is a priority, so I've integrated Auth0 as the authentication provider.
 You'll need to log in before you can start using the app.

 ## Technologies Used